-- Overview about the system resource utilization such as CPUs, file systems, disks, and network utilization. - Overview about the general health of the system and reasons for any available bottlenecks. - List of the processes and resources that are being used.
-You can further drill down to detect the processes where the memory or CPU utilization is exceeding the limit by checking the processes that are consuming more memory or CPU. - List of the System Events.
+- Overview of the system resource utilization such as CPUs, file systems, disks, and network utilization. - Overview of the general health of the system and reasons for any available bottlenecks. - List of the processes and resources that are being used.
+You can further drill down to detect the processes where the memory or CPU utilization is exceeding the limit by checking the processes that are consuming more memory or CPU. - · List of the system events.

-To install ComputeSensor on Windows nodes, see Install HPE ComputeSensor on Windows Nodes.
+To install HPE ComputeSensor on Windows nodes, see Install HPE ComputeSensor on Windows Nodes.

-To install ComputeSensor on UNIX nodes, see Install HPE ComputeSensor on Linux or Linux-Debian Nodes.
+To install HPE ComputeSensor on UNIX nodes, see Install HPE ComputeSensor on Linux or Linux-Debian Nodes.

-Note: The version of HPE Compute Sensor is different from the version of HPE Cloud Optimizer.
-HPE Cloud Optimizer 3.00 is supported with HPE ComputeSensor 2.01.004.
+Note: In this release the HPE ComputeSensor version is upgraded from 02.01.004 to 12.01.020.
+The version of HPE ComputeSensor is different from the version of HPE Cloud Optimizer.
+HPE Cloud Optimizer 3.01 is supported with HPE ComputeSensor 12.01.020.